Podgorica–Shkodër railway

 The Podgorica–Shkodër railway is a railway connecting Albania and Montenegro, used for freight-purposes only.
 It is Albania's only international rail link.
-Although initially built between 1984–1985, it fell into disuse in 1991 and later fully reopened in 2003.
+Although initially built between 1984 and 1985, it fell into disuse in 1991 and later fully reopened in 2003.

 The rail infrastructure is operated by Montenegrin ŽICG on Montenegrin territory and Hekurudha Shqiptare (Albanian Railways) on Albanian territory.
-Nevertheless train services are usually operated by Montenegrin operator ŽPCG between Podgorica and the Albanian Bajzë station and by Hekurudha Shqiptare between Bajzë and Shkodër only.
+Nevertheless, train services are usually operated by Montenegrin operator ŽPCG between Podgorica and the Albanian Bajzë station and by Hekurudha Shqiptare between Bajzë and Shkodër only.

 The line connects to Belgrade–Bar railway and Nikšić–Podgorica railway in Podgorica and Shkodër–Vorë railway in Shkodër.

 Overview

 Podgorica–Shkodër is a 63.5 km long standard gauge railway, of which 34 km runs through Albania and the remaining 29.5 km through Montenegro.
 Like other railways throughout Albania, the railway is not electrified.
 The line's last station in Albania is the Bajzë Rail Station.